Foodborne Illness: The Guest Nobody Invited

 - Steer clear of food from street vendors.

 Usually traveler's diarrhea clears up on it's own, but a doctor may prescribe antibiotics in rare cases, for treatment.
-Azithromycin (Zithromax), fluoroquinolones like ciprofloxacin (Cipro), and rifaximin are recommended antibiotic options, depending upon region.
+Recommended antibiotic options, depending upon region, include:

 To help prevent traveler's diarrhea, some doctors suggest taking bismuth subsalicylate (Pepto-Bismol), which has been shown to decrease the likelihood of diarrhea.
 However, don't take this medication for over 3 weeks, if you're pregnant, allergic to aspirin, or taking certain medications, such as anticoagulants (blood thinners).
 Common but harmless side effects of bismuth subsalicylate may include a black-colored tongue and dark stools.
 In some cases it can cause constipation, nausea or ringing in your ears (tinnitus).